LightBDD/LightBDD.Tutorials/WebApiServiceTests/Readme.md

 The `WebApplicationFactory<Startup>` is instantiated once for the whole test run.
 It is managed by [TestServer](https://github.com/LightBDD/LightBDD.Tutorials/blob/master/WebApiServiceTests/CustomerApi.ServiceTests/TestServer.cs) static class, that offers a `GetClient()` method to obtain the `HttpClient` used later by tests.

-The instantiation and disposal of the `TestServer` is handled by the [ConfiguredLightBddScope](https://github.com/LightBDD/LightBDD.Tutorials/blob/master/WebApiServiceTests/CustomerApi.ServiceTests/ConfiguredLightBddScope.cs)  `OnSetUp()` and `OnTearDown()` methods, guaranteeing to execute once, before any and after all tests in the assembly.
+The instantiation and disposal of the `TestServer` is handled by the [ConfiguredLightBddScope](https://github.com/LightBDD/LightBDD.Tutorials/blob/master/WebApiServiceTests/CustomerApi.ServiceTests/ConfiguredLightBddScope.cs) which leverages [global setup](https://github.com/LightBDD/LightBDD/wiki/SetUp-and-TearDown#global-setup-and-teardown) capability to start server before tests and dispose it after all tests are completed.
+Upon completion, "customers.db" database is also deleted, which happens after the `TestServer` is terminated (the tear down operations are executed in reverse registration order).

 **Why the one test server instance is important?**
 Well, the service tests treats the service as a black box, which means that when it is initialized, all potentially complex service startup has to be performed (including database initialization, cache population, service warming-up routines and anything else that the service may be doing during startup).
 Instantiating the `TestServer` per test or even per test class will introduce the unnecessary overhead that will affect the test execution time.